Julia-KAERI/CVext.jl/readme.md

 # `CVext.jl`

-Some functions to support `OpenCV.jl`
+`CVext.jl` provides several functions that make it convenient to use `OpenCV.jl`.

 </br>

 ## Introduction

-OpenCV is a widely and intensively used for image processing.
-There is a julia interface to OpenCV, [OpenCV.jl](https://github.com/JuliaImages/OpenCV.jl).
-However, I found there is some difficulties in using OpenCV.jl
+`OpenCV`[https://opencv.org] is a widely and intensively used for image processing.
+[OpenCV.jl](https://github.com/JuliaImages/OpenCV.jl) is a julia interface to OpenCV.
+However, I found there is some difficulties in using `OpenCV.jl`.

 </br>